oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

         }
       }
 ```
-Keep the following logic for when the Sign In button submits both a username and a password, because users without OIDC will provide both to log in.
+Don't change the sample app's logic for when the Sign In button submits both a username and a password, because users without OIDC will still provide both to log in.

-Since the `onUsernameEnteredFn` will be implemented in the `authState` component, make sure to import it as well as the `onAuthenticateFn`:
+Since the `onUsernameEnteredFn` will be implemented in the `authState` component, make sure to import it to the Signin function in `signin.tsx`, along with the `onAuthenticateFn`:

 ```
   const { onAuthenticateFn, onUsernameEnteredFn } = useAuthState();